AbstractionsLab/idps-escape/docs/manual/user_guide.md

 Via a use case one can

 - create a detector, by including the `training` settings.
-- use a detector for predict, by including the `prediction` settings.
+- use a detector for prediction, by including the `prediction` settings.
 - both, by including both `training`and `prediction` settings.

 Indeed, if the `training`/`prediction` key is present, the ADBox starts the corresponding pipeline in the [anomaly detection engine](./engine.md).